jade-hpc-gpu/jade-hpc-gpu.github.io/access.md

 #### Machine Learning ####

-PIs in the partner universities should contact their [local RSE support](http://www.jade.ac.uk/support/) or <a href="mailto:mike.giles@maths.ox.ac.uk">Prof Mike Giles</a>.
+PIs in the partner universities should contact their [local RSE support](http://www.jade.ac.uk/support/) or <a href="mailto:wes.armour@oerc.ox.ac.uk">Prof Wes Armour</a>.

 PIs from other universities should apply for time through the twice-yearly [EPSRC Tier 2 RAP (Resource Allocation Panel)](https://www.epsrc.ac.uk/files/funding/calls/2018/tier-2rapopenaccesscallspring2018/
 ).